Beat The Cold Winter Triathlon

 We’re going annual.

 In 2020, 1JustCity and Triathlon Manitoba will host our second winter triathlon at The Forks.
-Weekend warriors, super athletes and fun-letes will run, bike and skate in the frigid February weather.
+Weekend warriors, super athletes and fun-letes will run and bike in the frigid February weather.

 Race day is Saturday, Feb.
 8 🤞🤞🤞

 Bad weather date is Feb.
 22 in the case of extreme weather.

 100% of the Beat The Cold profits will go toward Just a Warm Sleep, 1JustCity’s overnight emergency warming centre in Osborne Village.

 On nights below -10 C from January through March, Just a Warm Sleep invites up to 30 people experiencing homelessness into its outreach site in Osborne Village to get a safe, warm sleep.

 Will I get a refund if the weather doesn’t cooperate?